derekmpham/interview-prep/full-stack-general-questions.md

 Inheritance represents the "is a" relationship between different classes.
 It allows a class to have the same behavior as another class and extend or tailor that behavior to provide special action for specific needs.

+Composition represents the "has a" or "part of" relationship between objects.
+It allows you to combine simple objects or data types into more complex ones.

 <br>

 <strong>What is <i>separation of concerns</i>?</strong>